MetaBarj0/environments/macos/README.md

 Some configuration folders contain a `$HOME` folder.
 This is a placeholder that must be replaced by your real home folder on your system (i.e. /home/john)

+### Common configuration

+In the upper `common` folder, you may find useful configuration file for various softwares.

 ### zsh

 The zsh subdirectory contains everything you'll need to go further.
 Make sure